 That year teachers could not understand why our top students broke down in tears during the writing test.
 We had been practicing five paragraph essays all year long.
 Our students, of course, were trying to extend their thoughts about their happy place into a five paragraph essay.
 They just couldn’t do it.
 A writing prompt as trite as that could have easily been handled in one long paragraph.
 Did the school bare some blame?
 Only that we hadn’t warned our students how to adjust if the prompt was vacuous and trite.
 But we were focused on academic rigor.
 Isn’t that what the school reform movement is about?
-Never did we suppose that someone at the state level would be this removed from what high schools were doing in the field.
-And, after all, didn’t the darn woman know that this test is for high school, not elementary school?
+Never did we suppose that someone at the state level would be this removed from what high schools were doing in the trenches.
+And, after all, didn’t that darn woman know that this test is for high school, not elementary school?

 Needless to say, our scores did not improve that year.

 I was angry that the state, with no understanding of what it takes for a school to reorganize for a new challenge such as the AIMS writing test, had again made sure that the AIMS writing test, along with all of the other AIMS tests, was basically meaningless.